 The building is an impressive structure with two floors.
 The ground floor has a chapel, study rooms and bedrooms, all furnished with personal items of Empress Sissi and the German Kaizer Wilhelm II, the later owner of the palace.
 Until a few years ago, the upper floors were closed for renovation but today they are open to the public.
 The palace is surrounded by a fantastic garden with statues.
 At the patio, there is a line of statues representing ancient Greek muses and goddesses.
 Do not miss it, this palace is like a fairytale setting!

 # Meteora Natural History Museum

-This museum probably comes as a surprise in this article but we can tell you that it is worth the visit… This is the newest entry to the few-in-number natural history museums in Greece and has three sections: the Mammals and Birds at the ground floor and the Mushrooms on the first floor.
-This modern museum hosts a fantastic collection of wildlife that resides in the Rocks of Meteora and at the wider region.
+This museum probably comes as a surprise in this article but we can tell you that it is worth the visit… This is the newest entry to the few-in-number natural history museums in Greece and has three sections: the Mammals and Birds on the ground floor and the Mushrooms on the first floor.
+This modern museum hosts a fantastic collection of wildlife that resides in the Rocks of Meteora and in the wider region.